 Please ensure that there is a quiet location where the assessor can review your charts and that the assessor has a way to get in touch with you should they need to.

 The assessor will review at least 10 charts of clients to whom you have provided care in the preceding three months.
-Please note that three charts must include prescribing-related activities.
+Please note that if you are prescribing, these charts must include prescribing-related activities.
 The assessor will attempt to ensure that the charts are as representative of your practice as possible.

 The charts will be reviewed based on the indicators of expected performance as set out in the CRNBC

 Standards of Practice, the NP Scope of Practice and